Comic book convention: Comics festivals and "indy shows"

 So-called "comics festivals" are based on a European model started by such long-running conventions as Lucca Comics & Games and the Angoulême International Comics Festival.
-Festivals are much more focused on the art and literature of the comics form, and only minimally on related pop culture expression and merchandising.
-In the U.S., comics festival and "indy shows" tend to highlight the "alternative comics" genre, not the work of "mainstream" publishers like DC Comics and Marvel Comics.
+Festivals emphasize the art and literature of the comics form, and only minimally related popular culture and merchandising.
+In the U.S., comics festival and "indy shows" tend to emphasize the "alternative comics" genre, not the work of "mainstream" publishers like DC Comics and Marvel Comics.
 Cosplaying is rarely if ever a feature of these conventions.
 Some notable North American small press conventions include: